Dr Lei Wu

 University of Strathclyde, Glasgow G1 1XJ, UK

-Lei Wu is the Chancellor's Fellow and Lecturer in the Department of Mechanical & Aerospace Engineering in the University of Strathclyde.
+Lei Wu is the Chancellor's Fellow and Senior Lecturer in the Department of Mechanical & Aerospace Engineering in the University of Strathclyde.
 He has a BSc in Physics and an MSc in Nonlinear Dynamics.
-He obtained his PhD in Fluid Mechanics from the University of Strathclyde in 2013, continued to work there as a postdoctoral research associate, and became the Chancellor’s Fellow and Lecturer in 2015.
+He obtained his PhD in Fluid Mechanics from the University of Strathclyde in 2013, continued to work there as a postdoctoral research associate, and became the Chancellor’s Fellow and Lecturer in 04/2015.
+He was promoted to Senior Lecturer in 12/2018.

 Selected publications All his works can be found in ResearchGate